-National Curriculum Ackworth Howard's Knowledge Essentials NUMBER Algebra Pupils should be taught to: use simple formulae generate and describe linear number sequences express missing number problems algebraically find pairs of numbers that satisfy an equation with two unknowns enumerate possibilities of combinations of two variables.
+Year 6 National Curriculum Ackworth Howard's Knowledge Essentials Activities NUMBER Algebra Pupils should be taught to: use simple formulae generate and describe linear number sequences express missing number problems algebraically find pairs of numbers that satisfy an equation with two unknowns enumerate possibilities of combinations of two variables.
 Pupils should be introduced to the use of symbols and letters to represent variables and unknowns in mathematical situations that they already understand, such as: missing numbers, lengths, coordinates and angles formulae in mathematics and science equivalent expressions (for example, a + b = b + a) generalisations of number patterns number puzzles (for example, what two numbers can add up to).
-Ratio and Proportion Pupils should be taught to: solve problems involving the relative sizes of two quantities where missing values can be found by using integer multiplication and division facts solve problems involving the calculation of percentages [for example, of measures, and such as 15% of 360] and the use of percentages for comparison solve problems involving similar shapes where the scale factor is known or can be found solve problems involving unequal sharing and grouping using knowledge of fractions and multiples.
+Ratio and Proportion Pupils should be taught to: solve problems involving the relative sizes of two quantities where missing values can be found by using integer multiplication and division facts solve problems involving the calculation of percentages [for example, of measures, and such as 15% of 360] and the use of percentages for comparison solve problems involving unequal sharing and grouping using knowledge of fractions and multiples.
 Pupils recognise proportionality in contexts when the relations between quantities are in the same ratio (for example, similar shapes and recipes).
-Pupils link percentages or 360° to calculating angles of pic charts.
-Pupils should consolidate their understanding of ratio when comparing quantities, sizes and scale drawings by solving a variety of problems.
-They might use the notation a:b to record their work.
-Pupils solve problems involving unequal quantities, for example, 'for every egg you need three spoonful of flour', '3 fifths of the class are boys'.
-These problems are the foundation for later formal approaches to ratio and propor Algebra: In Year 6, children will be taught to understand the algebra aspect of number through the following small steps, including a range of fluency, reasoning and problem-solving experiences: explore simple one-step function machines to find a rule, including working backwards to find the input when given the output. build on previous learning to explore two step function machines and find a rule to satisfy the function. use simple algebraic inputs with function machines to understand forming expressions. substitute into simple expressions to find a particular value. substitute into familiar formulae such as those for area and volume. building on forming expressions, develop how to use algebraic notation to form one-step equations, distinguishing between different types of expression. explore how to solve simple one-step equations involving the four operations, using concrete materials and the balancing method using inverse operations. develop previous step to solve two-step equations with the aid of concrete and pictorial representations to secure understanding. use their understanding of substitution to consider what possible values a pair of variables can take. develop previous step to find possible solutions to equations which involve multiples of one or more unknown, working systematically to test the possible solutions that meet given criteria.
-Ratio: In Year 6, children will be taught to understand the algebra aspect of number through the following small steps, including a range of fluency, reasoning and problem-solving experiences: understand that ratio shows the relationship between two values and describe how one is related to another using ratio language. use objects and diagrams to compare ratios and fractions. explore the ratio angling bapes to make them 2 or 3 times as big etc. calculate ratio and find both a part and a who
+Pupils link percentages or 360° to calculating angles of pie charts.
+Pupils should consolidate their understanding of ratio when comparing quantities, sizes and sciale drawings by solving a variety of problems.
+They might use the notation a: to record their work.
+Pupils solve problems involving unequal sharing and grouping used there solve problems involving unequal sharing and recipes).
+Pupils link percentages or 360° to calculating angles of pie charts.
+Pupils should consolidate their understanding of ratio when comparing quantities, sizes and scale drawings by solving a Algebra: In Year 6, children will be taught to understand the algebra aspect of number through the following small steps, including a range of fluency, reasoning and problem-solving experiences: explore simple one-step function machines to find a rule, including working backwards to find the input when given the output. build on previous learning to explore two step function machines and find a rule to satisfy the function. use simple algebraic inputs with function machines to understand forming expressions. substitute into simple expressions to find a particular value. substitute into familiar formulae such as those for area and volume. building on forming expressions, develop how to use algebraic notation to form one-step equations, distinguishing between different types of expression. explore how to solve simple one-step equations involving the four operations, using concrete materials and the balancing method using inverse operations. develop previous step to solve two-step equations with the aid of concrete and pictorial representations to secure understanding. use their understanding of substitution to consider what possible values a pair of variables can take. develop previous step to find possible solutions to equations which involve multiples of one or more unknown, working systematically to test the possible solutions that meet given criteria.
+Ratio: In Year 6, children will be taught to understand the algebra aspect of number through the following small steps, including a range of fluency, reasoning and problem-solving experiences: understand that ratio shows the relationship between two values and describe how one is related to another using ratio language. use objects and diagrams to compare ratios and fractions. explore the ratio symbol - colon notation - and continue to link with the language 'for every, there are' calculate scale White Rose, Year 6, Spring, Number - Algebra